brendt-mcfeeley/brendtmcfeeley.github.io/essays/javascript-thoughts.md

 I started my coding adventure when I was in high school using tools such as CodeCademy learning simple languages like JavaScript and HTML.
 The languages that I am familar with are Java, C, and C++.
 Initially JavaScript looked similar to the other object oriented programming languages such as Java and C++ but I quickly learned that it was really different.
 I was having trouble learning the basics of JavaScript through [FreeCodeCamp](https://www.freecodecamp.com) because of the small syntax differences.

-For example in Java, C, and C++, declaring a variable is intuitive :
+For example in Java, C, and C++, declaring a variable is intuitive : xd

 ```
 int x = 50;